willhoney7/react-smart-context/README.md

 [![npm package][npm-badge]][npm]
 [![Coveralls][coveralls-badge]][coveralls] -->

-ReactSmartContext is a lightweight library used for creating smarter [Context](https://reactjs.org/docs/context.html) Providers.
+ReactSmartContext is a lightweight library that helps you use React Context efficiently and with less boilerplate code.
 Pass in an object of the `initialState` and any methods you want and you'll receive an object of a `Provider` component, `Consumer` component, and `withConsumer` [HOC](https://reactjs.org/docs/higher-order-components.html).
-This library helps you use React Context in an efficient way with less code.
 See below for details.

-For more information on why this is important, see [this article by Ryan Florence](https://medium.com/@ryanflorence/react-context-and-re-renders-react-take-the-wheel-cd1d20663647.)
+For more information on why this is important, see [this article by Ryan Florence](https://medium.com/@ryanflorence/react-context-and-re-renders-react-take-the-wheel-cd1d20663647).

 Before